jundalisay/spblist/content/en/research/ibn-khaldun/muqaddimah/chapter-1/part-4.md

 ---
-title: "The influence of climate on human character"
+title: "The Influence of Climate on Human Character"
 description: "Negroes live in the earth's hot zone.
 Heat dominates their temperament and formation"
 image: "/covers/muq.jpg"
 icon: "/icons/ibn.jpg"